publishkit/vault/doc/setup/cli.md

 ```

 > [!tip]
 >  The serve command is an alias of the node [http-server](https://github.com/http-party/http-server) module, but can automatically open up the browser.
-To specify a port run `pk serve -p 1337`
+To specify a port run `kit serve -p 1337`

 ## ls